algorandfoundation/algokit-cli/docs/cli/index.md

 ## bootstrap

-Expedited initial setup for any developer by bootstrapping dependencies and other key development environment setup activities.
+Expedited initial setup for any developer by installing and configuring dependencies and other key development environment setup activities.

 ```shell